benkiefer/ember-cli-gradle-plugin/README.md

 #TODO
 ---------

- - Zip Distribution?
-Web Jar?
+ - Up to Date checking for publish
  - Finalize README
- - Publish
+ - Publish to third party repository